stephanpoelwijk/scripts/README.md

   access token stored in `GITHUB_PAT`
 - `generate-api.sh`: Generates a Typescript API file from an OpenApi spec
 - `merge-repos.sh`: Merge two repositories into one while keeping history
+- `create-react-webapp.sh`: Create a React webapp with Tailwind and Shadcn.
+Uses `jq`, `npm` and a bunch of packages to do the job.

 ### Risky Scripts